fluserl/gazpacho/README.md

 ## 2. Remember project structure

 All the elements related to the backend subsystem are located in `DeliverUS-Backend` folder.
-You will find the following elements (during this lab we will focus our attention on the `routes` and `controllers` folders):
+You will find the following elements (during this lab we will focus our attention on the `middlewares` and `controllers/validation` folders):

-* **`src/routes` folder: where URIs are defined and referenced to middlewares and controllers**
+* **`src/middlewares` folder: various checks needed such as authorization, permissions and ownership.**
-* **`src/controllers` folder: where business logic is implemented, including operations to the database**
+* **`src/controllers/validation` folder: validation of data included in client requests.
+One validation file for each entity**
 * `package.json`: scripts for running the server and packages dependencies including express, sequelize and others.
 This file is usally created with `npm init`, but you can find it already in your cloned project.
     * In order to add more package dependencies you have to run `npm install packageName --save` or `npm install packageName --save-dev` for dependencies needed only for development environment.
 To learn more about npm please refer to [its documentation](https://docs.npmjs.com/cli/v7/commands/npm).
 * `package-lock.json`: install exactly the same dependencies in futures deployments.
 Notice that dependencies versions may change, so this file guarantees to download and deploy the exact same tree of dependencies.